- Stem Cell Overview

-Currently, we do not charge a retrieval fee for samples being used for life-saving medical treatments.
-AlphaCord will ship your baby’s stem cells to and accredited medical treatment facility within the continental United States at no charge for samples being used for life-saving medical treatments.
+Currently, we do not charge a retrieval fee for samples being used for lifesaving medical treatments.
+AlphaCord will ship your baby’s stem cells to an accredited medical treatment facility within the continental United States at no charge for samples being used for medical treatments.

 You will need to contact us and request an Account Termination Form.
 Once you complete the form and have it notarized, send it back to AlphaCord.
 AlphaCord charges an Account Termination Fee of $150 per account.
 For clients on an annual storage plan, submission of your “Account Termination Form” must be made prior to sixty (60) days of your renewal date to avoid the next year’s storage fee.

-Kit can be returned for a full refund if returned within 15 days of due date.
+Kit can be returned for a full refund if returned within 15 days prior to the due date.
 Kit must be unopened and un-tampered with.
-Client must mail the kit in with packaging that will protect the integrity of the box and at their own expense.
+Clients must mail the kit in with packaging that will protect the integrity of the box and at their own expense.

 AlphaCord has been in business since 2002.
 Each year, our operations have grown and been profitable.
-We are a zero-debt company.
 Business decisions are conservative and focus on limiting financial risk.
 We do this to ensure the long-term success of the company.